microsoft/Windows-driver-samples/network/radio/HidSwitchDriverSample/README.md

 ---
 topic: sample
-description: Demonstrates how to structure a HID driver for radio switches for the OSR USB-FX2 Development Board.
+description: "Demonstrates how to structure a HID driver for radio switches for the OSR USB-FX2 Development Board."
 languages:
 - cpp
 products: